ibm-cloud-docs/codeengine/appdeploy-update.md

 ## Updating an app to reference an image that is built from source code from the console
 {: #update-app-source-console}

 Update an application to reference an image that is built from source code by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

-For this example, let's update the `helloapp` that you created in [Deploying an application that references an image in a container registry from the console](/docs/codeengine?topic=codeengine-deploy-app-crimage#deploy-app-crimage-console) to reference an reference an image that is built from your source code.
+For this example, let's update the `helloapp` that you created in [Deploying an application that references an image in a container registry from the console](/docs/codeengine?topic=codeengine-deploy-app-crimage#deploy-app-crimage-console) to reference an image that is built from your source code.

 For more information about creating a build configuration from the console, see [create a build](/docs/codeengine?topic=codeengine-build-image#build-create-console).